YecineA/elb-authentication-cognito/README.md

 After deploying the solution, you will have a website hosted behind your ALB.
 This website shows a login page.
 This login button will trigger a redirection which will match an ALB Listener rule.
 This rule will be used to authenticate the user, this authentication is made through Cognito.

 <p align="center">
   <img width="600" height="350" src="https://customsolutions.s3-ap-southeast-2.amazonaws.com/Yecine-Devlab/Screen+Shot+2020-04-13+at+3.29.09+PM.png">
 </p>

-Once the user clicks on the Login button, it gets redirected to a specific URL Path that will match an ALB Rule.
-This rule is configured to "Authenticate".
-This causes the ALB to redirect the user back to a Cognito Login page and once logged in, the user gets (once more) redirected back to the ALB with a code.
-ALB will then communicate with Cognito to verify and validate the user based on the code.
-Once the validation passed, ALB will eventually redirect the user to the original request and give an authentication cookie (step 4 in the diagram above) that will be used for any subsequent authenticated  requests.
-This is this process that we will configure in this lab.

 Please refer to this website for a slideshow demonstrating the Authentication workflow : https://www.exampleloadbalancer.com/auth_detail.html